-The air temperature, $T{\rm a}$ , is another primary input needed for the thermal ice growth model.
+The air temperature, T_a , is another primary input needed for the thermal ice growth model.
 Historical recordings of the air temperature are available in the datasets provided through the open-data service of [DMIMET] for several observation stations; these are referred to as DMI stations in the following.
-One of the closest observation stations to the HS site is 'Fornæs Fyr' which is located approximately 30 km East of the HS site as seen in Figure 4-3.
-It is noted, that the measuring of air temperature at 'Fornæs Fyr' was discontinued the 1st of January 2000, why the air temperature measurements after this date are from the 'Gniben' meteorological observation station, located approximately 30 km Southwest of the evaluated site (see Figure 4-3).
+The DMI stations are supplemented with the historical recordings of [DWDMET] for the Arkona meteorological observation station.
+The closest observation stations to the KFII site are 'Drogden Fyr', which is located approximately 40 km North of the KFII North area, and the 'Vindebæk Kyst', which is located approximately 40 km West of the KFII South area, as seen in Figure 4-3.
+In addition, the historical recordings of the air temperature from the 'Gedser - Havn' meteorological observation station, located approximately 60 km Southwest of the KFII South area, are used in the sea ice assessment.
 The historical availability of the air temperature data is discussed in Section 4.6.
-The air temperature measurements from the aforementioned DMI stations are assessed to be representative of the air temperature at the evaluated HS site since both are located within proximity to the site and mostly surrounded by seawater.
-The 'Nakkehoved Fyr' meteorological observation station is used for the air temperature validation performed in Section 5.2 and thus depicted in Figure 4-1 and Figure 4-3 as well.
+The air temperature measurements from the aforementioned DMI stations are assessed to be representative of the air temperature at the evaluated KFII site since they are located within proximity to the site and mostly surrounded by seawater.
+The meteorological observation stations 'Bornholms Lufthavn' and 'Arkona' are used for the air temperature validation performed in Section 5.2 and thus depicted in Figure 4-1 and Figure 4-3 as well.

-Figure 4-3: Overview of the meteorological observation stations from which datasets are extracted from [DMIMET] and applied as input to the thermal ice growth model.
+Figure 4-3: Overview of the meteorological observation stations from which datasets are extracted from [DMIMET] and [DWDMET] and subsequently used for data validation or applied as input to the thermal ice growth model.